izka1/brain_code_blog/content/Coding_Basics_docs/Basic_Tools_Bash/_index.md

 ---
 # Title, summary, and page position.
-linktitle: Basic Tools
+linktitle: Basic Tools for Bash
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Introduction to some fundamental coding tools to help you navigate the terminal, and write your own scripts for data processing.
 weight: 1
 icon: tools
 icon_pack: fas

 # Page metadata.
-title: Basic Tools
+title: Basic Tools for Bash
 date: "2018-09-09T00:00:00Z"
 type: book  # Do not modify.
 ---